A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Introduction

 The two approaches differ in what the GP is asked to do.
 In the MLIP setting, the GP is a \emph{regression} tool that, given a large, pre-computed training set, interpolates to approximate the energy at new configurations.
-In the active learning setting developed here, the GP is an \emph{acquisition} tool that decides where to acquire new data based on its own uncertainty, and the training set is assembled incrementally as a byproduct of the search itself.
+In the active learning setting developed here, the GP is a \emph{local surrogate} that is optimized on directly, with a trust region bounding each step and an oracle call concluding every outer iteration; the training set is assembled incrementally as a byproduct of the search itself.
 The kernel operates on inverse interatomic distances rather than high-dimensional structural descriptors like the smoothed overlap of atomic positions, or SOAP \cite{caroOptimizingManybodyAtomic2019}, because the model only needs to resolve the PES in a local neighborhood where pairwise distance features suffice.
-The inverse-distance kernel has been validated across 500+ reaction benchmarks with both SE and Matern kernels \cite{goswamiEfficientImplementationGaussian2025,koistinenNudgedElasticBand2019}.
+The inverse-distance kernel has been validated across 500+ reaction benchmarks with both SE and Matern kernels \cite{goswamiEfficientImplementationGaussian2025,goswamiAdaptivePruningIncreased2025,koistinenNudgedElasticBand2019}.
 The computational overhead of the GP (dominated by the \(\mathcal{O}(M^3)\) Cholesky decomposition with \(M \sim 30\)) is negligible compared to the electronic structure cost it replaces, whereas an MLIP-scale GP with \(M \sim 10^4\) would require sparse approximations.